linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 01 Overview of Financial Instruments.md

 The objective in leveraging is to earn a higher return on the funds borrowed than it cost to borrow those funds.
 The disadvantage is that if the funds borrowed earn less than the cost of the borrowed funds, then the investor would have been better off without borrowing.

 Here is a simple example.
-Suppose an investor can invest $100,000 today in a financial instrument.
+Suppose an investor can invest \$100,000 today in a financial instrument.
 The investor puts up his own funds to purchase the financial instrument and this amount is referred to as the investor's equity.
-Suppose that the financial instrument at the end of one year provides a cash payment to the investor of $5,000.
+Suppose that the financial instrument at the end of one year provides a cash payment to the investor of \$5,000.
 Also assume that the value of the financial instrument has appreciated from $100,000 to $110,000.
-Thus, the investor's return is $5,000 in the form of a cash payment plus capital appreciation of $10,000 for a total of $15,000.
-The return this investor realized is 15\% on the $100,000 investment.
-Instead of an appreciation in price for the financial instrument, suppose its value declined to $97,000.
-Then the investor's return would be $2,000 ($5,000 cash payment less the depreciation in the value of the financial instrument of $3,000) or a 2\% return.
+Thus, the investor's return is \$5,000 in the form of a cash payment plus capital appreciation of \$10,000 for a total of \$15,000.
+The return this investor realized is 15\% on the \$100,000 investment.
+Instead of an appreciation in price for the financial instrument, suppose its value declined to \$97,000.
+Then the investor's return would be $2,000 ($5,000 cash payment less the depreciation in the value of the financial instrument of \$3,000) or a 2\% return.

 Now let's see where leverage comes in.
-Suppose that our investor can borrow another  $100,000 to purchase an additional amount of the financial instrument.
-Consequently,$ 200,000 is invested, $100,000 of which is the investor's equity and $100,000 of which is borrowed funds.
+Suppose that our investor can borrow another  \$100,000 to purchase an additional amount of the financial instrument.
+Consequently,\$ 200,000 is invested, \$100,000 of which is the investor's equity and \$100,000 of which is borrowed funds.
 Let's suppose that the cost of borrowing the 100,000 is 7\%.
 In the case where the financial instrument appreciated, the investor's return on equity is summarized below:

 Investment in financial instrument = 200,000